History of Indian Coins

+In Indus Valley Civilisation, barter system or the exchange of agricultural products for necessary items was prevalent.
+With passing of time, the cows replaced the agricultural goods as the mediums of exchange.
+Then metal was chosen but the difficulty with the metal was to maintain uniformity in their weight and size.
 Transactions involving metal were tedious as scales were required for every transaction.
 To overcome this difficulty, metallic pieces of definite weight and value was introduced.
-In spite of the apparent uniformity in weight and size of ingots and metal sheets or pieces made from them, there was no guarantee as to the quality of the metal.
+In spite of the apparent uniformity in weight and size of ingots, the metal sheets or pieces were made from them.
 Hence, the need for scales and touchstones arose to determine the quality and quantity of the metals.

 The practice of stamping the metallic pieces with a mark or device of a responsible authority as a sign of guarantee was introduced in many countries.
 This was the time when the formation of coin was started.
 According to historical evidences, all the earliest coins were made of silver and these, perhaps, belonged to sixth century B.C.
 The actual coins of this period were of round, oval and elliptical shape and also bore symbols.
 Some of the coins were made of silver and copper and bore animal and plantsymbols on them.
 Different states had their different style and pattern for coins.
-By this time a large number of tribes, dynasties and kingdoms began started issuing their coins.
-Coins with Prakrit legends began to appear on their coins.
+By this time a large number of tribes, dynasties and kingdoms began issuing their coins.
 The symbols and inscriptions on the coins were dependent on the kings who introduced several symbols and inscription during their ruling period.
 The thickness and quality of metal were improved and coins were issued in several denominations.
-The coins of India tell the anecdote of the Mauryan Empire.
+The coins of India tell the story of the Mauryan Empire.
 A theory of bimetallism for coinage was introduced by Kautilya and this included the use of two metals, copper and silver.
 The coins of Post Mauryan era also maintained a similar pattern of coinage.

-The coins of India contribute a considerable part in the domain of religious history.
-The coins of the Kushanas, for instance, support effigies of a number of Greek, Iranian, Buddhist and Brahmanical gods and goddesses.
+The coins of the Kushanas support effigies of a number of Greek, Iranian, Buddhist and Brahmanical Gods and Goddesses.
 The representation of Buddha in human form is noticed for the first time on the coins of Kanishka.
-On the coins of the Guptas, one can witness the figures of Hindu goddesses like Durga, Ganga and Lakshmi.
+On the coins of the Guptas, one can witness the figures of Hindu Goddesses like Durga, Ganga and Lakshmi.
 In this context of the historical evolvement of Indian coins, quite evidently comes up the study of ancient coins of India, with the ushering in of the Hindu dynasties and its rulers.
-With the arrival of Muslim invaders and their dynasties from places like Arab, Persia and Turkey, the reigning period of Hindu rulers came to ebb.
-The ultimate ushering in of the Delhi Sultanate (1206-1526 A.D.) had become successful to entirely alter the outline of Indian coins and mintage.
-Coins in Medieval India were given special touch, marked as it was by a considerable elaboration of the 'money economy'.
+With the arrival of Muslim invaders and their dynasties from places like Arab, Persia and Turkey, the reigning period of Hindu rulers came to recede.
+The ultimate ushering in of the Delhi Sultanate had become successful to entirely alter the outline of Indian coins and mintage.
+Coins in medieval India were given special touch, marked as it was by a considerable elaboration of the 'money economy'.
 The Delhi Sultanate namely Ala ud din Khilji of Khilji Dynasty and Qutb ud din Aibak of Slave Dynasty, had issued an immense variety of gold and silver coins in umpteen numbers differentiating in style and pattern.
 The weighing of the coins was also an important factor in the numismatic history of India.

 The coins of South India underwent a change in the coins and coinage system as rulers issued their coins in silver, billon, copper and probably in gold.
 Some of the rulers also included inscriptions, sometimes one side of the coin was decked with the Sultan's name in a circle and the reverse side of the coin contained the date in Arabic numerals.
-The metrology of the coins was perhaps gained the influence by the metrology of the early South Indian coinage.
+The metrology of the coins perhaps gained the influence by the metrology of the early South Indian coinage.
 The copper coins were issued of a number of denominations.
 The Nizam Shahi dynasty, the later rulers of Imad Shahi dynasty, also issued some coins in copper which bore the name of the issuer and the mint name on one side and the date on the other side of the coin.
 The rulers of Adil Shahi dynasty issued coins in copper of three denominations.
 Silver coins were also issued of foreign pattern, sometimes with the name of the king, date, legends and Persian couplets.